 Because an imposter wouldn’t give a shit, they would be happy that they’re getting away with the lie so how can I be an imposter?

-We can take it even further; if I care about something this much then let’s prepare as much as I (realistically) can and then get out there and give it everything I’ve got.
+We can take it even further; if I care about something this much then let’s prepare as much as I (realistically) can and then get out there and give it everything I have got.

 Suddenly ‘I’m not good enough’ has turned into ‘Let’s smash this out of the park!’